This article is updated on April 16, 2022 | By: [post_author_posts_link]

 By: Muck Boot

-#2 LaCrosse Alphaburly Pro 18″ Mens Hunting Boot, Real Tree Xtra Green
+#2.
+Alphaburly Pro 18″ Hunting Boot, Real Tree Xtra Green

 Several members of our hunting party own the Alphaburly 18-inch boot.
 While the numbers could have contributed to it featuring on the list, the truth is that it’s a very well made boot.
 It is solid, light on the foot, and also looks nice.
-The Neoprene/Rubber construction is suitable for different terrains and seasons and this explains its popularity in the market.
-It has a nonslip Lug sole that maintains a good hold on different surfaces and lowers the possibility of slipping on loose soil or wet grounds.
-The 16-inch shaft (from arch) offers good support while the 16-inch opening boosts wearability.
-It has a thick cushioning EVA midsole for improved comfort and stability whereas the rear gusset can be adjusted for easy and perfect fitting.
-I voted for it because of the quick drying, good moisture wicking, and amazing air circulation.
+The Neoprene/Rubber construction is suitable for different terrains, and seasons.
+This explains its popularity in the market.
+It has a non-slip Lug sole that maintains a good hold on different surfaces and lowers the possibility of slipping on loose soil or wet grounds.

 What Did We Look at During The Comparison?

-Quality: We unanimously agreed that it was paramount to prioritize on quality.
+We unanimously agreed that it was paramount to prioritize quality.
 I mean, who wants a boot that rips open sooner-rather-than later?
 (My brother, who was a victim couldn’t agree more).
 Good items have a strong upper and sole and will endure the different terrains and climates well.
-This was credited with good materials and quality craftsmanship.
+This was credited with suitable materials and quality craftsmanship.

-Material: The next thing we looked at was the material and this really brought a heated argument.
-According to one page on Wikipedia, rubber and leather are among the most popular materials of construction.
+The next thing we looked at was the material.
+This really brought a heated argument.
 Some of us preferred heavy rubber since it was more resistant to tear, wear and was more protective.
-Unfortunately, these boots were heavier and this could compromise walking through mud, snow or thickets.
+Unfortunately, these boots were more massive and this could compromise walking through mud, snow or thickets.
 Some people prefer lighter rubber since it makes the shoe lighter and easy to walk with.
 Nevertheless, it is less resistant to being poked by turns, barbs, or nails.

-Weight: The issue of weight brought back some not-so-good memories where I would struggle with some heavy boots and was always the last in the group.
-The vivid images of a grizzly bear chasing me were rife and thanks to falling into a ditch I survived.
-A good boot shouldn’t be too heavy as I learned the hard way.
-In addition to improving mobility, it also makes you less tired even after long wearing.
+The issue of weight brought back some not-so-good memories where I would struggle with some heavy boots and was always the last in the group.
+The vivid images of a grizzly bear chasing me were rife and thanks to falling into a ditch, I survived.
+The right boots shouldn’t be too heavy as I learned the hard way.
+In addition to improving mobility, it also makes you less tired even after a long wearing.

 Early season type is perfect for early fall and late summer and is usually lightweight and more breathable.
 Midseason hunting boots are designed for the colder season and should have better insulation to conserve the heat to keep you warm.
 They also feature a waterproof membrane to ward off snow, rain and morning dew.
 Late Season boots are ideal for winter and have thicker lining and insulation.
 They will also have a wider sole to walk through the snow.

-If you are a hunter or are into hunting boots, you most likely agree with us that these are among if not the best rubber hunting boots.
+If you are a hunter or are into rubber hunting boots, you most likely agree with us that these are among if not the best rubber hunting boots.
 They are well-designed to handle most of the terrains whether mud, snow, rain or stony surfaces.
-Are easy to wear/remove, fit snugly without causing too much heat or sweat, and also are resistant to ripping, water, tear & wear.
-With any of the above boots, your hunting expedition will certainly be worthwhile.
+These rubber hunting boots are also comfortable to wear/remove, fit snugly without causing too much heat or sweat, and also are resistant to ripping, water, tear & wear.
+With any of the above boots, your hunting expedition will undoubtedly be worthwhile.